ari/gradle-release-plugin/README.md

 This plugin doesn't try to take over your release management process.
 Maven's release plugin will create two or three commits, alter the pom twice and have a number of unusual side effects.
 Instead, this plugin does two simple and clear things:

+## Other similar plugins

+Because this plugin hasn't been worked on for a while, you might like to take a look at https://github.com/IntershopCommunicationsAG/scmversion-gradle-plugin which has similar goals with regard to generating a version number from the branch structure.
+I haven't used it, but it looks nice.

 ## What this plugin does